Skip to Content

 HOW TO GET THERE

-Bellagio is about 70 km from Milan, so it should take just above 1 hour to complete the trip taking State Highway 36.
+Bellagio is about 43 miles (70 km) from Milan, so it should take just above 1 hour to make the journey via State Highway 36.

-If you are not travelling by car, take the direct train from Milan to Varenna (train tickets are around 7€), another small town on the Lake Como shore.
-This trip is also a 1 hour long but in Varenna, you’ll have to take a short ferry to Bellagio (rides are every 40 minutes and last 15 minutes one way).
+If you are not traveling by car, take the direct train from Milan to Varenna (train tickets are around 7€), another small town on the Lake Como shore.
+This trip is also 1 hour long, but in Varenna, you’ll have to take a short ferry to Bellagio (rides are every 40 minutes and last 15 minutes one way).

 Otherwise, you can join a no-hassle tour that departs from Milan.